 You will be required to submit professional references that must meet the following criteria:

 If you don’t meet the requirements because your qualifications or experience are not recognized, you might want to consider pursuing a ‘Training visa – subclass 407’ to allow you to undertake a bridging program to improve your skills.

 If you meet the criteria in step 1, then you need to submit your application for registration to the Nursing and Midwifery Board of Australia.

 Once registered with AHPRA as a nurse you then need a VISA to be allowed to live and work in Australia.
 There are a number of VISA’s available.

 If you are able to secure sponsorship by an employer, one of the following VISA types will be appropriate:

 If you are not sponsored by an employer, you can pursue a VISA under the General Skilled Migration (GSM) provisions of the Department of Immigration and Citizenship

-The first year cover the social context of nursing in general and Australian health system while the second year covers the comprehensive nursing practise across different care contexts or facilities.
+The first year covers the social context of nursing in general and the Australian health system while the second year covers the comprehensive nursing practice across different care contexts or facilities.